Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 Cooking Steps

-3. Make the Sauce: While chicken is frying, whisk together orange juice, sugar, soy sauce, vinegar, zest, garlic, and ginger.
-Bring to a simmer in a skillet.
-Once fragrant and simmering, add cornstarch slurry (cornstarch mixed with cold water) to thicken.
-Finish with sesame oil.
+3. Make the Sauce: While the chicken fries, whisk orange juice, sugar, soy sauce, vinegar, zest, garlic, and ginger.
+Simmer in a skillet.
+Tip: Mix the cornstarch slurry just before adding for the glossiest finish.
+Add, thicken, and finish with sesame oil.

 Panda Express Orange Chicken